walidsi/data-science-bootcamp/Watson-Wireless.md

 -----------------
 - Our model is better at predicting retention (churn = 0) than churn (churn = 1).
 This is due to the dataset containing more observations with churn=0 than churn=1.
 Our model should become better at predicting churn if the dataset is updated with more observations for +ve churn customers

 - Customers in certain address code (range 0-11) have a high churn percentage.
 This could be due to network issues in theses areas.
-Futher investigation is advised
+Further investigation is advised

 - Customers in low income range (0-47) are more likely to leave WW.
 Further analysis is advised on price plans for these customers

 - Customers who have equip = 1 are more likely to leave WW.
-Futher analysis advised to uncover reasons for this
+Further analysis advised to uncover reasons for this

 - Customers with high years of education and employment are more loyal.
-Should proivde more incentives to attract these types of customers
+Should provide more incentives to attract these types of customers